 MetLife Inc. operates within Europe through various subsidiaries.
-The Undertaking participated in a significant restructuring of MetLife Inc.'s European operations to achieve an efficient business architecture that enables MetLife Inc. to leverage the options provided by the European Insurance Directives to 'passport' throughout the EU from a single base.
+Over the past number of years the Undertaking participated in a significant restructuring of MetLife Inc.'s European operations to leverage the options provided by the European Insurance Directives to "passport" throughout the EU from a single base.
 This restructuring programme 'Project Evolution' also aligned to the Solvency II implementation strategy.
+This restructuring was completed in 2016.

-As part of this programme, the Undertaking previously established branches in Italy, Spain, Portugal, France, Slovakia and Czech Republic.
-In 2016, the Undertaking established a branch in Romania which completed the restructuring programme in Europe.
+Through this programme the Undertaking established branches in Italy, Spain, Portugal, France, Slovakia, Czech Republic and Romania.

-The Undertaking's primary focus is on the provision of involuntary loss of employment (ILOE) cover as an add-on to MetLife Europe d.a.c.'s core life insurance offerings.
-The Undertaking has a strategic role to support MetLife Europe d.a.c., which is an Irish incorporated entity authorised to write primarily life insurance business in Europe.
-The Undertaking also provides a small book of mobile phone insurance (MPI) and travel insurance business.
+The Undertaking is focused on the provision of ILOE cover, MPI and travel insurance, as an add-on to MetLife Europe d.a.c.'s core life insurance offerings.
+The Undertaking does not sell independently outside its strategic role to support MetLife Europe d.a.c.
+MetLife Europe d.a.c. is an Irish incorporated entity authorised to write primarily life insurance business in Europe.